mysticatea/event-target-shim/README.md

 ```

 I prefer use together with [Browserify](http://browserify.org).

 But we can use together with [RequireJS](http://requirejs.org/), instead.
+In this case, please download a file from dist directory of repo.

 ```js
 define("MagicalBox", ["event-target-shim"], function (EventTarget) {